diogro/expressionVariance-manuscript/main.md

 Molecular phenotypes such as gene expression are a powerful tool for understanding physiology, disease, and evolutionary adaptations.
 In this context, average trait values are usually the focus of investigation, while variation is treated as a nuisance [@De_Jong2019-po].
-However, gene expression variation can be directly involved in determining fitness [@Fraser2004-sv; @Wang2011-ts], and changes in the associations between gene expression can be indicative of disease, even in the absence of changes in mean expression [@Lea2019-pq].
+However, gene expression variance can be directly involved in determining fitness [@Fraser2004-sv; @Wang2011-ts], and changes in the associations between gene expression can be indicative of disease, even in the absence of changes in mean expression [@Lea2019-pq].
-From an evolutionary perspective, the availability of gene expression variation is what allows evolutionary change, and the genetic architecture of gene expression variation can also evolve [@Bruijning2020-bf].
+From an evolutionary perspective, the availability of gene expression variance is what allows evolutionary change, and the genetic architecture of gene expression variance can also evolve [@Bruijning2020-bf].
-Understanding the landscape of gene expression variation, and how variable it is across genes and across human populations is then a neglected avenue to understand biological evolution and our relation to the environment.
+Understanding the landscape of gene expression variance, and how variable it is across genes and across human populations is then a neglected avenue to understand biological evolution and our relation to the environment.
-In particular, we lack a clear picture of which genes show more gene expression variation, or even if the pattern of gene expression variation is consistent across populations.
+In particular, we lack a clear picture of which genes show more gene expression variance, or even if the pattern of gene expression variance is consistent across populations.

-Several competing forces act to shape gene expression variation [@Houle1998-mj; @Bruijning2020-bf], and the outcome of the interaction between these processes is still poorly understood [@Hansen2011-es].
+Several competing forces act to shape gene expression variance [@Houle1998-mj; @Bruijning2020-bf], and the outcome of the interaction between these processes is still poorly understood [@Hansen2011-es].
 From a genomic perspective, we expect the influx of new mutations to increase observed variation, while the selective removal of polymorphisms, via purifying selection or selective sweeps, would decrease variation.
-From a trait-centric perspective, stabilizing selection should decrease variation around an optimal value, and directional selection can lead to transient increase in variation while selected alleles sweep to fixation, followed by a reduction in variation as these alleles become fixed.
+From a trait-centric perspective, stabilizing selection should decrease variation around an optimal value, and directional selection can lead to transient increase in variance while selected alleles sweep to fixation, followed by a reduction in variance as these alleles become fixed.
 This simple picture is complicated by epistatic interactions between loci and other aspects of genetic architecture.
-For example, pleiotropic effects allow selection on one trait to influence the variation of other traits, potentially limiting the direct response to selection [@Wagner1997-hw; @Pavlicev2011-xm].
+For example, pleiotropic effects allow selection on one trait to influence the variance of other traits, potentially limiting the direct response to selection [@Wagner1997-hw; @Pavlicev2011-xm].
-The indirect effect of directional selection on variation opens the possibility that the main driver of gene expression variation is not direct selection on variation but indirect effects due to selection on trait means [@Hansen2011-es].
+The indirect effect of directional selection on variance opens the possibility that the main driver of gene expression variance is not direct selection on variance but indirect effects due to selection on trait means [@Hansen2011-es].
-Furthermore, gene by environment (GxE) interactions can also lead to changes in the observed phenotypic variation of gene expression, further complicating the landscape of variation.
+Furthermore, gene by environment (GxE) interactions can also lead to changes in the observed phenotypic variance of gene expression, further complicating the landscape of variation.
-To what extent these different processes shape gene expression variation is an open question.
+To what extent these different processes shape gene expression variance is an open question.
-If consistent selection across populations is the main driver of gene expression variation, we would expect to have consistently more or less variable genes.
+If consistent selection across populations is the main driver of gene expression variance, we would expect to have consistently more or less variable genes.
-If idiosyncratic selection patterns and context specific environmental interactions are more important, we could observe large differences in gene expression variation across populations.
+If idiosyncratic selection patterns and context specific environmental interactions are more important, we could observe large differences in gene expression variance across populations.

 Even within individuals, gene expression is also variable across tissues [@GTEx2017-xb].
-To what extent differences in expression level translate to differences in expression variation is not clear.
+To what extent differences in mean expression level translate to differences in expression variance is not clear.
 Of course, genes that are exclusively expressed in a single cell type or tissue are necessarily more variable in that particular tissue, but differentially expressed genes could also be more variable in a particular context.
-For example, stabilizing selection on gene expression could be more intense depending on the role of that gene in a particular tissue, leading to a local reduced variation and differences in variation across tissue.
+For example, stabilizing selection on gene expression could be more intense depending on the role of that gene in a particular tissue, leading to a local reduction in variation and differences in variance across tissue.
-Alternatively, expression variation across tissues could be highly correlated, and in this example selection in one tissue would lead to a reduction in variance across tissues, resulting in a consistent pattern of variation.
+Alternatively, expression variance across tissues could be highly correlated, and in this example selection in one tissue would lead to a reduction in variance across tissues, resulting in a consistent pattern of variation.

-Here, we use public gene expression data sets to evaluate how the differences in gene expression variation is structured across independent samples.
+Here, we use public gene expression data sets to evaluate how the differences in gene expression variance is structured across independent samples.
-We collected and compared the gene expression variation across many studies, and used the similarities across these studies to create a gene expression variation ranking, which orders genes from least variable to most variable.
+We collected and compared the gene expression variance across many studies, and used the similarities across these studies to create a gene expression variance ranking, which orders genes from least variable to most variable.
 We then explore the expected drivers of this gene expression ranking, showing that both cis and trans regulation are involved with the determination of gene expression variance.
-Finally, we explored the link between gene expression variation and biological function by leveraging gene ontology annotations.
+Finally, we explored the link between gene expression variance and biological function by leveraging gene ontology annotations.

 # Results